d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 }
 ```

 Next, we need to specify the back-end for job executions.
-The simplest choice in Syne
-Tune is the local back-end, which runs on the given instance and executes parallel jobs
-as sub-processes.
+Here we just consider the distribution on a local machine where parallel jobs are executed as sub-processes, but frameworks such as Syne Tune also provide functionality to distributed the search on cloud environments, for example SageMaker.

 ```{.python .input  n=40}
 from syne_tune.backend.python_backend import PythonBackend